Aperiodic and linearly repetitive Lorentz gases of finite horizon are not exponentially mixing: Background: Delone multisets and repetitivity

 This function is a metric on this set \cite{LMS:PP}, and we consider the completion, with respect to this metric, of the set of all translates of $\Lambda$:

 This set is called the \textbf{pattern space of $\Lambda$}.
-If $\Lambda$ is repetitive and FLC, which will be assumed throughout the paper, then $\Omega_\Lambda$ is a compact metric space with an $\mathbb{R}^d$ action defined by the translation $\varphi_t$.
-The pattern space has a \textbf{canonical transversal} defined by the set
+If $\Lambda$ has finite local complexity, which will be assumed throughout the paper, then $\Omega_\Lambda$ is a compact metric space with an $\mathbb{R}^d$ action defined by the translation $\varphi_t$.
+If $\Lambda$ is repetitive -- which implies FLC -- then the action is minimal.